top of page

 Visualizing Future Women

-I am a member of 4-5 women's groups on Facebook, each pertaining to a different subject – Money Management, Home Management, Entrepreneurship, Art and so on…
+I am a member of four or five women's groups on Facebook, each pertaining to a different subject—money Management, Home Management, Entrepreneurship, Art, and so on…

-I see at least 3 posts every day which depict a woman’s battles against a patriarchal system, and its impact on other parts of her life.
-They feel comfortable about sharing their problems in a women-only group, which is laudable.
-It doesn’t matter that the group is created for a different purpose.
+I see at least three posts every day depicting women’s battles against a patriarchal system and its impact on other parts of her life.
+They feel comfortable sharing their problems in a women-only group, which is laudable.
+It doesn’t matter that the group was created for a different purpose.
 More on that later…

 FICTIONAL WOMEN

 Let’s talk about fiction.
-The storyline of a television show runs around the lives of women police officers and the good social impact they create with their work.
+The television show's storyline runs around the lives of women police officers and the good social impact they create with their work.
 The acts are laudable, and each story ends with a salute to the officers.
 I love watching it.

 But then….
-One plot centers around a baby being deposited at the police officer’s doorstep with a claim that the baby is fathered by her husband outside wedlock.
-Her husband supposedly stays abroad or is on a merchant ship, and not contactable to verify or deny the truth.
-How they crack the truth and falsehood in the claim follows, but what stopped me in my tracks is the scene where the brave police officer blames herself for the episode.
+One plot centres around a baby being deposited at the police officer’s doorstep with a claim that the baby is fathered by her husband outside wedlock.
+Her husband supposedly stays abroad or is on a merchant ship and is not contactable to verify or deny the truth.
+How they crack the truth and falsehood in the claim follows, but what stops me is the scene where the brave police officer blames herself for the episode.
 She says,

 “It was bound to happen.
 If not this girl, it would have been some other girl.
 Whenever he needed me, I was not around.
 I was on duty, solving one case or another…”

-She is conscientious enough to accept that the baby is her husband’s responsibility (till proved otherwise), and she will bring up the child.
+She is conscientious enough to accept that the baby is her husband’s responsibility (till proven otherwise), and she will bring up the child.

-Fictional characters are born out of real life experience.
+Fictional characters are born out of real-life experiences.
 Why do we take on so much guilt?
-Why do we hold ourselves responsible for the errant behavior or inadequacy of someone else?
+Why do we hold ourselves responsible for someone else's errant behaviour or inadequacy?

-And if society holds us responsible for keeping the entire family on track, why are we not given decision-making powers in equal measure?
+And if society holds us responsible for keeping the entire family on track, why are we not given decision-making powers equally?

 Back to the Facebook groups….